 If any parts of the record stick out from the bounds of these objects, then they might be warped in the process, so it is vital that both objects cover the whole surface of the warped record.

 Be prepared to wait a while.
 Some sources believe that this process ought only take a few days, whereas some estimate the sum total of time will be measured in months.
 Certain sources, in fact, believe that you should leave the warped record to its sentence, checking its condition and playability every week.

-This will be, by far, the longest method for fixing a warped record, for you are relying on archaic forces to do the job, in applying a constant and gradual pressure to the warped record in question in order to undo this warping and return it to a neutral flattened disc shape.
+This will be, by far, the longest method for fixing a warped record, for you are relying on archaic forces to do the job, in applying constant and gradual pressure to the warped record in question in order to undo this warping and return it to a neutral flattened disc shape.

 Method 2: Use of Heat and Pressure

-This method will require the use of specialised pieces of glass, so unless you have some lying around the house already it is recommended that you purchase this especially with the following process in mind.
+This method will require the use of specialized pieces of glass, so unless you have some lying around the house already it is recommended that you purchase this, especially with the following process in mind.
 So long as the two sheets of glass required are large enough to cover the surface of the record and are thick enough to withstand higher temperatures, you should be good to go.

 This method very much uses the same logic as the first, though seeks to use heat to accelerate the process considerably.
 Place the warped record atop the first pane of glass and then place the second piece atop the warped record, sandwiching the record in question between the glass panes.

-Next, you will want to pre heat the oven to 175 °F or 79 °C and then place the glass and record sandwich inside.
+Next, you will want to preheat the oven to 175 °F or 79 °C and then place the glass and record sandwich inside.
 After 10 – 15 minutes, once the oven has reached the appropriate heat, place the record inside, carefully placing it onto the oven rack.